-The AC consists exclusively of Independent Non-Executive Directors and they met four (4) times during the year.
+The AC consists exclusively of Independent Non-Executive Directors and they met four (4) times during the year under review.

-A report detailing the membership, attendance, role and activities of the AC is presented in the AC Report of this Annual Report.
+A report detailing the membership, attendance, roles and activities of the AC is presented in the AC Report of this Annual Report.